microsoft/custom-azure-network-encryption/scripts/README.md

 Finally you can verify IPSec status inside your VNET.
 To inspect it, you can SSH into one of your VMs.
 You can find IP and port in Azure Load Balancer details (by default load balancer uses ports starting with 50000 to route ssh connection to the VM Scale Set hosts).

 First, try to ping other VMs inside this VNET.
-After this you can verify that tunnels were succesfully created.
+After this you can verify that tunnels were successfully created.

 ``` console
 $ ping 10.0.0.4